memgraph/docs/mage/query-modules/python/kmeans-clustering.md

 #### Input:

 - `n_clusters : int` ➡ The number of clusters to form.
-- `embedding_property : str` ➡ From which property of node will embeddings be read.
+- `embedding_property : str` ➡ Node property where embeddings are stored.
 - `init : str` ➡ Initialization method.
 If `k-means++` is selected, the initial cluster centroids are selected using sampling based on an empirical probability distribution of the points’ contribution to the overall inertia.
 This technique speeds up convergence and is theoretically proven to be `O(logk)`-optimal.
 If `random` then `n_clusters` observations (rows) are chosen for the initial centroids randomly from the data.
 - `n_init : int` ➡ Number of times the k-means algorithm will be run with different centroid seeds.